• Print

 Macro Shocks and Firm Dynamics with Oligopolistic Financial Intermediaries

-Motivated by a secular increase in the concentration of the US banking industry, I develop a new macroeconomic model with oligopolistic financial intermediaries and heterogeneous firms.
-Imperfect competition allows banks to price discriminate and charge firm-specific markups, exerting a higher degree of market power on productive young firms that are more financially constrained.
-The time-varying effects of the cross-sectional dispersion of markups amplify the impact of macroeconomic shocks.
+Motivated by a secular increase in the concentration of the U.S. banking industry, I develop a new macroeconomic model with oligopolistic financial intermediaries and heterogeneous firms.
+Market power allows banks to price discriminate and charge firm-specific markups, exerting stronger market power over productive firms that are more financially constrained.
+This dampens capital accumulation and amplifies the effects of macroeconomic shocks.
 During a crisis, banks exploit the higher number of financially constrained firms to extract higher markups, inducing a larger decline in real activity.
-When a big bank fails, the remaining banks use their increased market power to restrict the supply of credit, worsening and prolonging the downturn.
-The results suggest that bank market power should be an important concern when designing appropriate bail-out policies.
+When a big bank fails, the remaining banks use their increased market power to restrict credit supply, worsening and prolonging the downturn.

 Working papers are not edited, and all opinions and errors are the responsibility of the author(s).
 The views expressed do not necessarily reflect the views of the Federal Reserve Bank of Chicago or the Federal Reserve System.